ptienchuan/deploy-github-pages-action/README.md

 #### Using custome inputs

-You can set the inputs to describe the configurations of your project
+You can set the inputs match with the configurations of your project

 See more about [Input description](#input)